-How do You Know if You Have True Eczema?
+How do You Know if You Have Eczema or Steroid Rebound?

-True eczema is somewhat different than steroid-induced eczema unlike steroid-induced rosacea which might pass as original rosacea.
+True eczema is somewhat different than steroid-induced TSA unlike steroid-induced rosacea which might pass as original rosacea.

 Q. Do steroids induce rosacea?

 A. While effective in treating certain skin conditions, long-term use of topical steroids may prompt rosacea-like symptoms informally called "steroid-induced rosacea."
 While some physicians may prescribe a short course of a steroid to immediately reduce severe inflammation, if you are concerned about a medication you are taking, your best bet is to discuss this with your physician.

 Eczema has some definite characteristics according to specific studies that say eczema is defined as a chronic skin disorder that has recurrent inflammation.
 The most common symptom is itching with various other symptoms.
 It often manifests with blisters that crust over into scaly, itchy rashes that pop up on any area of the body with thicker skin in those spots.
 This may come and go as flares with no warning or understanding of how to control it.